Want to know how to do Brisbane on a budget? Check out the 10 fun things I did in 1 day in Brisbane free and without a car.

 A walking tour of Brisbane will undoubtedly unfold some of Australia’s, and the city’s, history through the plethora of Brisbane’s beautiful, historic buildings.
 If you enjoy architecture as much as I do, then this is a treat.

 If you like, you can just wander at your own pace and stumble across one historic building after another or create your own self-guided Brisbane historic building walking tour.

 3 – City Hall Clock Tower

-4 – Queens Street Mall
+4 – Queen Street Mall

 Feel like some window shopping while meandering through downtown Brisbane?
-Don’t forget to make a stop at the Queens Street Mall.
+Don’t forget to make a stop at the Queen Street Mall.
 An outdoor, pedestrian mall, it stretches from the base of Brisbane Square at George Street to Edward Street in the heart of the business district.

 With over 700 stores in six major shopping centers, two historic arcades, rooftop bars, over 1000 year-round events, this detour is bound to satisfy your window-shopping itch while enjoying Brisbane’s incredible weather.